abaratta/schedule-meeting/README.md

 ## **Usage**
 ### **1️⃣ Trigger the Workflow via API**
-Use the following Python snippet to trigger GitHub Actions:
+Use the following Python snippet to trigger GitHub Actions and receive available slots in the API response:
 ```python
 import requests